 At Chantry Community Primary School PSHE is underpinned by our ethos and values and we uphold it as an entitlement for all our children.
+British Values and Spritual, Cultural, Social and Moral are weaved throughout lessons over the year (see curriculum document for specific links and objectives).
 We recognise the need to work as a whole school community to ensure a shared understanding of PSHE and the values under-pinning it and to deliver an effective programme that meets the needs of our pupils.